 By the time another squadron was sent to the area the next day, the buoys had been picked up by a fishing boat that was seen making its way toward shore.
 Since communication between the Air Corps and Navy were poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 In September 1941, the battalion, minus B Company, traveled by train to Ft.
 Mason in San Francisco, California.
 From there, on the U.S.A.T.
 General Frank M. Coxe, they were ferried to Fort McDowell on Angel Island and given physicals and inoculated.
 Men who had medical conditions were held back and replaced.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria , a heavy cruiser, and an unknown destroyer that were its escorts.
+Astoria – a heavy cruiser – and the U.S.S.
+Guadalupe – a fleet replenishment oiler – that were its escorts.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
-Each time it was found that the smoke was from a ship belonging to a friendly country.
+Each time, the smoke was from a ship belonging to a friendly country.

 After the attack, the battalion was sent three kilometers north of Clark Field.
 From there, HQ Company, A Company, and D Company, 192nd, were sent to the Barrio of San Joaquin on the Manolos Road.

 The companies were moved again on the 12th to the south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.